-Eventually it transpired the Rush wouldn’t be back before spring 2021 (was there some flaw with the new design?).
-Needing a boat for a book cover, with help from a Czech chum as a go-between, I bought a second-grade Seawave direct from Gumotex, saving 15% on the CZ price (Gumo won’t sell these specials outside CZ).
+Eventually it transpired the Rush wouldn’t be back before late spring 2021 (was there some flaw with the new design?).
+Needing a boat for the book cover, with help from a Czech chum as a go-between, I bought a second-grade Seawave direct from Gumotex, saving 15% on the CZ price (Gumo won’t sell these specials outside CZ).
 This was just before the price went up to nearly €1300.
 As predicted, Gumotex prices have risen across the board; the Rush will be €1500 for spring 2021!

 “Defects … are only of a visual nature (abrasions, patches, larger amounts of glue, stamp imprint, etc.) and do not affect the driving characteristics and life of the boat.“

 Rather unnervingly, the exact nature of each boat’s damage is not specified or identified by Gumotex.
 It’s the luck of the draw.
 On unpacking the new boat it took me a while to locate a barely visible patch on the side (left).
 It may not even be a hole (hard to believe how that could happen in the factory), more likely a scratch or a nick down to the scrim.

-Anyway, I’m happy with my Seawave, one boat i don’t mind owning again until something better comes along.
+Anyway, I’m happy with my Seawave, one boat I don’t mind owning again until something better comes along.
 The only difference I can see between my old one are grommet/ports for the rudder kit on the stern deck.
 The factory fresh fabric also feels oddly tacky, like TPU, something I’m sure will go away.

 The useless footrest cushion got chopped down into spare Nitrilon patches and oral valves.
 For a useless, low-psi item, inside it looks amazingly well made.
 I plan to re-fit my footrest drainpipe system, and have a great new idea about how to fit and adjust it.
 More about that soon.